duanegoodner/xiangqigame/docs/01_core_home.md

 ## Architecture

-Major components of the AI engine are isolated from each other by interface classes that employ the Curiously Recurring Template Pattern (CRTP).
+The AI engine is designed around a plug-in architecture, enabling easy integration and swapping of components without affecting the core functionality.
+Major components are isolated from each other by interface classes that employ the Curiously Recurring Template Pattern (CRTP).
 This approach allows for compile time polymorphism and avoids the runtime overhead associated with more traditional virtual class interfaces.
-This overhead difference can be significant for methods that are called with high frequency.

 ## Integration with Python